jon-harper/jon-harper.github.io/docs/about.md

 ## Background

 My family has a page layout and publishing business.
-By sixteen, I my working knowledge covered the Microsoft Office suite, Photoshop, and how to maintain and troubleshoot a small business network.
+By sixteen, my working knowledge covered the Microsoft Office suite, Photoshop, and how to maintain and troubleshoot a small business network.

 I studied Computer Science and Literature at The University of Texas at Dallas.
-Life took me in another direction, but I carried with me a love of C++ and problem solving.
-In the years since, I studied UI/UX design, iconography, and typography in my spare time.
-I later learned Python 3 to handle quick scripts and prototype new user interfaces.
+Life took me in another direction, but I cultivated an ongoing love of C++ and problem solving.
+In the years since, I studied UI design and UX, iconography, and typography.
+I learned Python around 2010 to prototype user interfaces and write simple desktop scripts.

-During this time, I developed several tools in C++ using the Qt Framework.
-I picked up Doxygen along the way to document my work.
+During the early-to-mid 2010s, I developed several tools in C++ using the Qt Framework.
+I picked up Doxygen as a cross-platform solution for documenting both C++ and Python.
 In the late '10s, my interests keyed in on embedded applications.
 This dovetailed well when 3D printing became a hobby, along with a knowledge of Python.

+Along with 3D design, composing documentation in Markdown (and a bit of HTML/CSS) is part of my day-to-day.

 ## Interests